hljodbokasafnid/Ascanius/README.md

 ## Usage

+# Run
+- Make sure to have [nodejs](https://nodejs.org/en/download/) installed
+- Run "npm install" to install all the required dependencies
-- Start the server with npm start
+- Start the server with "npm start"

+# Syncing Audio
 - Upload mp3 files, ncc.html and the book.html to the server
 - Make sure that each mp3 file correspondes to a header (h1, h2, etc.) in the book file
 - Wait for the script to finish creating the smil files